-- B. This SMP includes critical areas regulations applicable only in the shoreline jurisdiction, and shall control within shoreline jurisdiction over other city critical area regulations adopted pursuant to the Growth Management Act. - C. Other rules and regulations, including but not limited to the city of Yakima development regulations addressing subdivision, zoning, building and construction shall remain in full force and effect as they apply to a designated shoreline. - D. Wherever the requirements of this title conflict with the requirements of city rules or regulations, the most restrictive standards shall govern.
-(Ord.
-2017-017 § 2 (Exh.
-B) (part), 2017: Ord.
-2015-002 § 1 (Exh.
-A)(part)).
+- B. This SMP includes critical areas regulations applicable only in the shoreline jurisdiction, and shall control within shoreline jurisdiction over other city critical area regulations adopted pursuant to the Growth Management Act. - C. While the flood hazard areas regulations in Part Four of Chapter 15.27 YMC apply within shoreline jurisdiction, the regulations, themselves, are not incorporated as part of this Shoreline Master Program. - CD.
+Other rules and regulations, including but not limited to the city of Yakima development regulations addressing subdivision, zoning, building and construction shall remain in full force and effect as they apply to a designated shoreline. - DE.
+Wherever the requirements of this title conflict with the requirements of city rules or regulations, the most restrictive standards shall govern.